WESTERN OKLAHOMA STATE COLLEGE

 Employee benefits in the following areas are available for all full-time college employees:

-Health and Dental Insurance: WOSC participates in Blue Cross Blue Shield of Oklahoma health and dental.
-The college pays a portion health and dental insurance coverage for each full-time employee.
-Each eligible employee will pay $50.00 towards their own health insurance premium.
-Each employee can elect dependent coverage.
-Premiums will be withheld from the employee’s regular salary and paid directly to the carrier on behalf of the individual.
-An employee can also purchase vision insurance.
+Health and Dental Insurance: WOSC participates in Blue Cross Blue Shield of Oklahoma health and Delta dental.
+The college pays a portion of the health insurance coverage for each eligible employee.
+Each eligible employee will pay the following amounts towards their own health insurance premium:

 Cash Option in Lieu of Medical Insurance: WOSC has a policy to allow for a cash option in lieu of medical insurance for those employees fully and adequately covered by another insurance plan normally an employer through a spousal coverage.
 To qualify for this option the employee will have to show proof of coverage and will be asked to certify that on an annual basis.
 Failure to provide certification of adequate coverage will cancel this opportunity.

-Life Insurance: All full-time employees are insured for two times the insured's annual salary, rounded to the nearest $1,000 (not to exceed $250,000), for group term life by Lincoln Financial.
+Life Insurance: All full-time employees are insured for two times the insured's annual salary, rounded to the nearest $1,000 (not to exceed $250,000), for group term life.
 The insured amount decreases to 65% beginning at age 65, decreases to 50% at age 70 and decreases to 35% at age 75.
 The college will pay the monthly premium for full-time personnel only.

 Long-Term Disability Income: All full-time employees are insured for 60% of the insured's monthly salary, up to $8,000 monthly salary, exclusive of overtime and other compensation.
 Monthly benefits will commence after a waiting period of calendar 180 days.
 Employees may elect a buy-up option to reduce the waiting period to 90 days.
 Your benefit duration may be reduced if you become disabled after age 65.